 Staff are expected to manage and control the children and young peoples' behaviour.
-The need for sanctions is reduced by clearly setting boundaries of acceptable behaviour and achieving tight levels should always be promoted and encouraged as a normal part of day-to-day living and good behaviour should be rewarded.
+Clearly setting boundaries of acceptable behaviour and achieving tight levels reduce the need for sanctions.
+Positive guidelines should always be promoted and encouraged as a normal part of day-to-day living and good behaviour should be rewarded.